DCC-EX/dcc-ex.github.io/docs/throttles/ex-webthrottle.rst

 What you need to run WebThrottle-EX
 ====================================

-* Chromium-Based Browser version 80 or above
+* Chromium-Based Browser version 89 or above (March 2021)
   (Chrome, Opera, Edge)
-* You must enable the experimental Web Serial API

 You don't need anything else to test it out and to run in emulator mode, just run it and play.
 To use it to run real trains you will need: